Finally, justice done to MKO's mandate, says Senator - Vanguard News

 “In the same vein, the well deserved high-honour done to the memory of Chief Gani Fawehinmi SAN GCON, reflects President Buhari’s sympathy towards the human rights struggle then and now.

-“After the quarter of a century, we finally have a president courageous enough to place our democratic history in proper perspective by awarding the highest National Honour–the Grand Commander of the Federal Republic to the only elected president Nigeria never had and the forerunner/ sacrificial lamb for the democracy which we enjoy today.
-Now we can clearly say that we are on the March again.
+“After the quarter of a century, we finally have a president who is courageous enough to place our democratic history in proper perspective by awarding the highest National Honour–the Grand Commander of the Federal Republic to the only elected president Nigeria never had and the forerunner/ sacrificial lamb for the democracy which we enjoy today.
+Now we can clearly say that we are on the march again.”

-“I would also like to commend our leader Asiwaju Bola Ahmed Tinubu, who as the Governor of Lagos State was the first to immortalize the memory of M.K.O Abiola GCFR through the commemoration of June, 12 as a Public Holiday.
-This is a validation of Asiwaju’s vision and struggle to see the actualization of the June 12 struggle and mandate.”